 You have the power of firm beliefs and a loss of ability to change.

 Myelination, the sheathing of axons cementing your idiosyncratic connections between your personal worldview and the executive areas of the frontal lobes, is finally complete.
 You think rapidly on a conscious level, deciding whether current situations are attractive for your goals and desires.
 If not, you consider other options available to you.

+Click for more You are able to more fully appreciate the trade-offs between immediate satisfaction of some needs and delayed gratification of others.
+In addition, you can understand the relation between your personal desires and societal dictates.
+Every stage, including maturity, builds upon previous stages.
+You do not suddenly achieve wisdom.
 Language and culture continue their role.
 Although they have already laid a groundwork of beliefs (categories and relationships), they continue to be a potent force for maintenance (or disintegration) of the facts that shape your internal worldview.
 In recent years the mass media stance on homosexuality, marijuana, cigarette smoking, unmarried mothers, and atheism has changed dramatically.
 Changes can be accepted or rejected, but they must be faced.
 Maturity does not mean that you must feel a certain way about changes.
 Maturity means that you will use your knowledge and values (3S Imperatives are forged by experience into values) to consider your reaction

 Let’s consider the sources of thoughts and their net result—cognition.